hpatro/valkey-durability-spec/README.md

 | Expiration / TTL Handling                                    | Must log expiration events before applying them; can cause drift if clocks differ. | Similar to current Valkey behavior.
 Expirations are handled locally after commit and replicated as deterministic deletion. |
 | Eviction (LRU/LFU)                                           | Harder to synchronize across replicas since memory changes occur only post-commit, eviction triggers may diverge. | Similar to current Valkey behavior. replicas eventually converge through state updates from primary. |
 | Memory Pressure                                              | Lower runtime memory pressure because commands are not applied until committed; smaller transient state. | Higher memory pressure under replication lag, as unacknowledged writes and blocked client buffers accumulate. |

+With all the complexity outlined above for WAL mechanism in supporting all the existing functionality with durability, the plan is to proceed with write-behind logging to keep the implementation layer simple and broadly inline with the current design of Valkey where the operation execution is followed by replication.

 #### Log Compaction ([UML Code](./assets/UML.md#uml-code-for-log-compaction))